stayfor21/MyOfferFlow-Job-Tracker/README.md

 ## Design Philosophy

-OfferFlow is designed as a premium productivity dashboard.
+MyOfferFlow is designed as a premium productivity dashboard.

 The visual style focuses on: